RhinoDevel/cbmtapepi/README.md

 ## Preparations

-- Setup connections (see [picture](./docs/CBM%20tape%20to%20Raspberry%20Pi%20(Marcel%20Timm%2C%20RhinoDevel).png) below).
+1) Setup connections (see [picture](./docs/CBM%20tape%20to%20Raspberry%20Pi%20(Marcel%20Timm%2C%20RhinoDevel).png) below).
-- Put compiled kernel.img (or kernel7.img for Raspberry Pi 2 and 3) from **latest release** *(coming soon!)* on an SD card's boot partition (easiest way is to use an SD card having Raspbian installed).
+2) Put compiled kernel.img (or kernel7.img for Raspberry Pi 2 and 3) from **latest release** *(coming soon!)* on the first FAT32 partition on an SD card with MBR partition table (easiest way is to use an SD card having Raspbian installed).
-- Delete (if existing) config.txt and cmdline.txt from boot partition.
+3) Delete (if existing) config.txt and cmdline.txt from boot partition.
-- Overwrite fixup.dat, start.elf and bootcode.bin with the files having the same names from [Raspberry Pi firmware release 1.20171029](https://github.com/raspberrypi/firmware/tree/1.20171029/boot).
+4) Overwrite fixup.dat, start.elf and bootcode.bin with the files having the same names from [Raspberry Pi firmware release 1.20171029](https://github.com/raspberrypi/firmware/tree/1.20171029/boot).

 ## The LEDs